Advocates

 Meet the advocates

-Charlotte, 16, LaSER First year advocate
+Aishah, 18, LaSER First year advocate

-Charlotte, 22, North West
+Charlotte, 23, North West

-Charlotte, 22, North West First year advocate
+Charlotte, 23, North West Second year advocate

 Charlotte has been a member of Girlguiding for 17 years.
 She started as a Rainbow and has progressed through the programme to become a Guide leader in Liverpool.
 She joined the advocate panel because she was motivated by the opportunity to raise awareness of neurodiversity.
 She's passionate about encouraging girls to pursue their dreams regardless of whether the career is stereotyped.
 Charlotte is 21, has graduated from the University of Liverpool with a law degree and is currently studying for her solicitors qualifying exams.

-Eibhlinn, 17, Ulster Second year advocate
+Charlotte, 17, LaSER Second year advocate

-Eloise, 18, North West
+Eloise, 19, North West

-Eloise, 18, North West First year advocate
+Eloise, 19, North West Second year advocate

 Eloise has been a member of Girlguiding for 13 years.
 She's 18 and is currently a Ranger and Brownie leader in Cheshire.
 She joined the advocate panel in 2023 in order to share her experiences after progressing through all the sections of Girlguiding and work with other advocates to shape the future of the organisation.
 She's passionate about breaking down the stereotypes placed on women, particularly in professional jobs, and encouraging them to have high aspirations.